Leaf spring – construction, working, advantages & types with PDF

 Following are the parts of the leaf spring

 The leaf spring consists of a number of metal plates also known as leaves layered upon each other in the decreasing order of their size.
 The leaves are given a curvature called the camber which gives the leaf spring its semi-elliptic look.

 The master leaf has its ends rolled as shown in the figure.
 These rolled ends of the master leaf are known as the eye.

-Just below the master leaf, another almost full-length leaf called the second master leaf and is placed to support the master leaf. (refer figure) The remaining leaves are known as “graduated leaves“.
+Just below the master leaf, another almost full-length leaf called the second master leaf is placed to support the master leaf. (refer to figure) The remaining leaves are known as “graduated leaves“.

 The central clamp’s function is to hold all the leaves together.
 It consists of U bolts and a central bolt so that the leaves don’t fall apart.